 The Importance of Flexibility in Self-ordering Kiosk Deployment

-A kiosk isn't a one-size-fits-all proposition.For those considering a kiosk deployment in their operation,it's critical to work with a vendor that can offer flexibility in all areas:from the design of the kiosk enclosure to the ability to integrate peripheral devices that can help meet the needs of users.
+A self-ordering kiosk isn't a one-size-fits-all proposition.For those considering a kiosk deployment in their operation,it's critical to work with a vendor that can offer flexibility in all areas:from the design of the kiosk enclosure to the ability to integrate peripheral devices that can help meet the needs of users.
 Sponsored by Fametech Inc (TYSSO),KioskMarketPlace issued this whitepaper that covers key topics about flexibility in Kiosk hardware options.

 New business trends

-The popularity of self-service kiosks has been on the rise for several years, but interest has skyrocketed in the wake of the COVID-19 pandemic.
+The popularity of self-ordering kiosks has been on the rise for several years, but interest has skyrocketed in the wake of the COVID-19 pandemic.
 Deployers are leveraging kiosks to cope with a wide range of challenges, including staffing shortages, the consumer’s desire to minimize face-to-face interactions, and an effort on the part of businesses and other organizations to provide an outstanding guest experience.

-Kiosks are being used for tasks including self-ordering at restaurants, inventory lookup in retail stores, patient check-in at medical offices, and health screening at all types of facilities seeking to keep visitors and staff safe and healthy.
+Self-ordering kiosks are being used for tasks including self-ordering at restaurants, inventory lookup in retail stores, patient check-in at medical offices, and health screening at all types of facilities seeking to keep visitors and staff safe and healthy.

 For those considering kiosk deployment in their operation, it’s critical to work with a vendor that can offer flexibility in several factors ranging from the design of the kiosk enclosure to the ability to integrate peripheral devices that can help meet the needs of users.